VasileUngureanu/ways-of-working/README.md

 > A collection of resources about how various IT companies and teams work

+There are hundreds and thousands of resources on the internet for this topic, but only a few of them have a high concentration of valuable content.

 ## Contents

 * [Avito Tech Team Playbook](https://github.com/avito-tech/playbook)